SumXtra/qa_testing/elevator-operator/exploration-log.md

 ℹ️ Need to screen record these sessions.
 Unable to reproduce crash.

 ❗In level 3, encountered a bugged customer with green check mark endlessly riding the right elevator.

+## Session 2 - 9/22/25
+Focus: Game Breaking
+Path: launch -> level select -> 3

+Findings:
+❗In level 3, **Customers** will finish shopping while standing in an elevator with the door open.
+You can see their transparent avatar exit the mall but the elevator counter still shows they never left.
+If you then send the elevator to a different floor, the game crashes.

+❗In level 3, **Customers** can't enter the fashion store on the 2nd floor.